-Edutopia is a huge resource for the K-12 world in general.
-They also have a blog dedicated exclusively to game based learning.
+Edutopia is a huge resource for the K-12 world.
+They have a blog dedicated exclusively to game-based learning.
 Despite the website’s overall focus on K-12, this blog frequently posts great content and research that applies to games in every environment, not just the classroom.
 A great example is this recent post by Matthew Farber.
 Overall, this is a great resource for instructors in all environments looking for research and advice on using games for learning.

 Forbes contributor Jordan Shapiro has had quite a few articles get shared out in our GBL Picks or on the Knowledge Guru Twitter feed.
 He consistently writes great articles on edTech and game-based learning.
 He always brings an interesting perspective to the table by looking at the social implications of using games for learning on top of the usual commentary about their efficacy.
 A great example of his writing is this post titled Beyond Design Thinking In Education And Research.